Kanban (signboard in Japanese) is hands-down the best visualization methodology within project management.

 Asana is more of a collaborative task management tool, where teams manage tasks collaboratively, including assigning tasks, setting due dates, and adding comments and files.

 Having read user reviews, some users have noted that Asana can be overwhelming for new adopters, particularly those unfamiliar with project management software.
-Some reported that the software can be slow to load or prone to crashes.
+Some reported that they experience glitches and that the software can be slow to load or prone to crashes.

 18. Taiga